-- b) the ability of investors to withdraw from the scheme when it is liquid; - c) the ability of investors to withdraw from the scheme when it is non-liquid; - d) any significant risk factors or limitations that may affect the ability of investors to withdraw from the scheme; - e) how investors can exercise their withdrawal rights, including any conditions on exercising these rights; - f) the approach to rollovers and renewals, including whether the 'default' is that investments in the scheme are automatically rolled over or renewed; - g) if the withdrawals from the scheme are to be funded from an external liquidity facility, the material terms of this facility, including any rights the provider has to suspend or cancel the facility; - h) the maximum withdrawal period that applies to the payment of withdrawal requests when the scheme is liquid; - i) any rights the responsible entity has to refuse or suspend withdrawal requests; and - j) the policy of the scheme on balancing the maturity of its assets with the maturity of its liabilities and the ability of its members to withdraw (e.g. if a scheme has a policy of ensuring that sufficient assets are held in readily realisable investments to meet future withdrawal requests, the responsible entity should state this in its PDS, provide details of the source of the realisable investment and report against this in its ongoing disclosure).
+- a) the scheme's withdrawal policy and any rights that the responsible entity has to change the policy; - b) the ability of investors to withdraw from the scheme when it is liquid; - c) the ability of investors to withdraw from the scheme when it is non-liquid; - d) any significant risk factors or limitations that may affect the ability of investors to withdraw from the scheme; - e) how investors can exercise their withdrawal rights, including any conditions on exercising these rights; - f) the approach to rollovers and renewals, including whether the 'default' is that investments in the scheme are automatically rolled over or renewed; - g) if the withdrawals from the scheme are to be funded from an external liquidity facility, the material terms of this facility, including any rights the provider has to suspend or cancel the facility; - h) the maximum withdrawal period that applies to the payment of withdrawal requests when the scheme is liquid; - i) any rights the responsible entity has to refuse or suspend withdrawal requests; and - j) the policy of the scheme on balancing the maturity of its assets with the maturity of its liabilities and the ability of its members to withdraw (e.g. if a scheme has a policy of ensuring that sufficient assets are held in readily realisable investments to meet future withdrawal requests, the responsible entity should state this in its PDS, provide details of the source of the realisable investment and report against this in its ongoing disclosure).